-- 1. SCDOT shall perform Right of Way Services with respect to the following property: - a.
+1. SCDOT shall perform Right of Way Services with respect to the following property:

+- a.
 All right of way parcels identified on SCDOT Preliminary Right of Way Plans as set forth in Attachment B, (Preliminary Right of Way Plans); - b.
 All CONTRACTOR-Designated Right of Way; and - c.
 All Additional Right of Way. - 2.
 SCDOT will provide CONTRACTOR with SCDOT approved right-of-way certifications, for all parcels acquired for the design of the Project. - 3.
-SCDOT will provide CONTRACTOR with a Right of Way Certification, included in Attachment B, which will identify Tract 36 as being certified.
-However, right-of-entry will not be provided until January 15, 2022.
-SCDOT will provide CONTRACTOR right of entry to Tract 36 within 90 days of approval of the CONTRACTOR's right of way exhibit described in Article II.D.5
+SCDOT will provide CONTRACTOR access to all right of way parcels identified on SCDOT Preliminary Right of Way Plans no later than the following dates: